ByKsTv/Everything/Internet/README.md

 ## ISP Issues

+- If customer paying to dig underground via ISP - don't pay for 'FDT' which will lower the numbers of total connection on my main fiber box.

 > Take a picture of the damaged ISP cable.
 >
 > Say `I don't have internet and I work from home`.